kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/topics/firewall-rules.md

 **Important Notes:**
 - CAPG allows switching from `Managed` to `Unmanaged` and vice versa.
 However, changing from `Managed` to `Unmanaged` after rules are created will not delete existing rules.
 Switching from `Unmanaged` to `Managed` will cause CAPG to create the default rules if they don't already exist
+- **GCPManagedCluster (GKE):** The `defaultRulesManagement` field is ignored.
+CAPG does not create default firewall rules for GKE clusters because the default rules target CAPI-specific instance tags (e.g. `<cluster>-control-plane`, `<cluster>-node`) that do not exist on GKE nodes.
+Only custom firewall rules defined in `firewallRules` are reconciled
 - When using a shared VPC (`HostProject`), CAPG will not create, modify, or delete any firewall rules (default or custom)

 ## Custom Firewall Rules